Overview of gun laws by nation: Denmark

+although licensed hunters are exempt from the age requirement when acquiring semi-auto shotguns.

+Carrying a firearm in public is strictly prohibited, however, a notion of proportionate self-defense exists.
+A person may use necessary and proportionate force to defend themselves against an imminent threat of serious harm; in extreme cases, this may include lethal force if no lesser means would suffice (for example, using a firearm when faced with an immediate threat of death or serious injury).

 Fully automatic weapons are prohibited for civilian use, unless a special permit is issued by the Ministry of Justice.
-These permits are extremely rare, and are normally only issued to people or companies working for, or supplying the police or military.
+These permits are extremely rare and are typically granted only to individuals or companies working with or supplying the police or military.

+Members of the Danish Home Guard may, under specific conditions, store issued service weapons (fully automatic) at home; however, such weapons remain under military control and are not considered privately owned.

 Illegal possession of a firearm may be punished with imprisonment of no less than one year.
 Civilians may keep privately owned weapons including pistols, revolvers, shotguns and rifles at their residences.
 These, together with its ammunition have to be stored in an approved gun cabinet (EN1143-1 grade 0 or better).
 The police may inspect a shooting club's weapons at their discretion, but require a court order to inspect privately held firearms.

 Estonia

 Estonia is a shall-issue nation.
 Background checks, doctor's approval, written and practical exam and a firearms course are required.
 The courses are only offered by private parties (not law enforcement) and must be performed in Estonian as must be the national exam given by law enforcement.
 Earlier, a translator was permitted, but it was changed as a consequence of the 2022 Russian invasion of Ukraine due to the large number of ethnic Russians applying for licenses.
 After the national exam is passed, the taking of which already requires passing the previous requisites, a license must be issued on request with law enforcement having no final say afterwards unless a later cause (like committing a felony) invalidates a license.